What is Right to Information (RTI)?

 - if dealing with the application would require a substantial and unreasonable workload.

-If your request is refused, we’ll give you the specific reasons for the decision in writing and advise you of your right to appeal.
+If your request is refused, we’ll give you reasons for the decision in writing and advise you of your right to appeal.

 How do I access information about QUT?